 At Sayenko Design, we are often approached by businesses that have heard about WordPress, and its many advantages as a platform, but are seeking an answer to one of the most common questions in website design – should we find and purchase a Premium WordPress Theme or have a Seattle web design agency create a Custom WordPress Theme specific for our business?

-Below, you’ll find a summary of the advantages and drawbacks of each approach, and be presented with a few use case scenarios to see how these differences impact the development and operation of business websites.
+Below, you’ll find a summary of the advantages and drawbacks of each approach, and be presented with a few use case scenarios to see how these differences impact wordpress theme development and operation of business websites.
 If you are debating whether to go Premium or Custom with your company’s site, we hope the following helps you to better understand each approach and make a more informed choice.

 Premium and Custom WordPress Themes Explained